Skip to secondary navigation Skip to main content

 Assessment Requirement

-Section 508 of the Rehabilitation Act, codified at 29 U.S.C. § 794d, requires Federal departments and agencies, and the United States Postal Service, (hereinafter, “agencies”) to develop, procure, maintain, or use information and communications technology (ICT) that is accessible to people with disabilities and to give employees and members of the public with disabilities access to information comparable to the access available to others.1
+Section 508 of the Rehabilitation Act, codified at 29 U.S.C. § 794d, requires Federal departments and agencies and the United States Postal Service (hereinafter, “agencies”) to develop, procure, maintain, or use information and communications technology (ICT) that is accessible to people with disabilities and to give Federal employees contractors and members of the public with disabilities access to information comparable to the access available to those without disabilities.1

-Agencies subject to Section 508 are required to report on the implementation of Section 508 to the Office of Management and Budget (OMB) and the General Services Administration (GSA).
-This information assists OMB, GSA, the U.S. Access Board (USAB), and the Department of Justice (DOJ) in fulfilling statutory reporting requirements to evaluate agency implementation progress.2 GSA and DOJ will use this information to issue separate annual and biennial reports to Congress including a public data file that contains all agency responses.
+Agencies subject to Section 508 are required to report on the implementation of Section 508 to the Office of Management and Budget (OMB) and the General Services Administration (GSA) through the Annual Section 508 Assessment.2

-Agency responses should be completed and submitted by the agency’s Section 508 Program Manager or designee.
-Agency responses are due on or before August 11, 2023.
+Reporting entity responses should be completed and submitted by the Section 508 program manager or designee.
+Reporting entity responses are due by 11:59 p.m.
+ET on July 31, 2024.

-If an agency is unable to provide the requested information because it is currently unavailable, the agency should select “Unknown” or “N/A”.
-Agencies will have opportunities to collect any unavailable information during future reporting periods of the annual assessment.
+If a reporting entity is unable to provide the requested information for a given criteria because it is currently unavailable, the reporting entity should select “Unknown” or “N/A.” Reporting entities will have opportunities to collect any unavailable information during future reporting periods of the annual Assessment.

-Agencies that fail to complete the assessment by the deadline will be listed as non-responsive.
-OMB or GSA may follow up with agencies to obtain additional information or documentation that supports agencies’ answers to the questions in this assessment.
+OMB or GSA may follow up with reporting entities to obtain additional information or documentation that supports answers to the criteria in this Assessment.

-Agencies should use this assessment to help identify barriers to ensuring that employees and members of the public with disabilities have full equity as more government interactions move online.
-OMB may use this information to inform performance management discussions with agencies or assess or develop guidance.
+Reporting entities should use this Assessment to identify barriers that prevent employees and members of the public with disabilities equitable digital access, especially as more government interactions move online.
+OMB may use this information to inform performance management discussions with agencies or assess and develop guidance to advance equitable digital access.

 Instructions for Reporting

-Agency Section 508 Program Managers should serve as the primary point of contact for the Section 508 Assessment.
-If there is no Section 508 Program Manager currently assigned, the agency should designate an individual to be the point of contact (POC).
+Reporting entity Section 508 program managers should serve as the primary point of contact (POC) for the Section 508 Assessment.
+If there is no Section 508 program manager currently assigned, the reporting entity should designate an individual to be the POC.

-Chief Information Officers (CIO) or equivalent, of agencies required to submit an assessment, will receive information from OMB including instructions the POC must use to register with GSA in order to receive access to the online assessment reporting tool.
+Chief Information Officers (CIO) or equivalent of reporting entities will receive information from OMB including instructions the POC must use to register with GSA in order to receive access to the online Assessment reporting tool.

-Agencies will have until 11:59 PM Eastern Time, August 11, 2023, to complete the Section 508 Assessment.
-All responses to the Section 508 Assessment must be submitted electronically via the online submission tool (the submitting agency will receive a copy of the submission for its records).
-Once reporting closes on August 11, 2023, no further information can be entered into the reporting tool.
-Agencies that fail to provide a response will be noted in subsequent reporting to Congress.
+Reporting entities will have until 11:59 p.m.
+ET on July 31, 2024, to complete the Section 508 Assessment.
+All responses to the Section 508 Assessment must be submitted electronically via the online reporting tool and the submitting reporting entity will receive a copy of the submission for its records.
+Reporting entities are encouraged to begin collecting relevant data as soon as the Assessment criteria are released.

-Note: If your agency needs to change or update the contact information associated with the account, please submit those changes to Section.508@gsa.gov.
-Change request emails should contain the new individual’s name, title, phone, and email address, and must be submitted by the Section 508 Program Manager or the highest individual in the agency that is responsible for agency or department-wide implementation of Section 508.
-Section 508 Program Manager (or designee) contact information will be made publicly available on the Section 508 website.
+Note: If the reporting entity needs to change or update the contact information associated with the account, please submit those changes to Section.508@gsa.gov.
+Change request emails should contain the new individual’s name, title, phone number, and email address, and must be submitted by the Section 508 program manager or the highest-ranking individual in the reporting entity that is responsible for implementation of Section 508.

 How to Submit Your Assessment Report